Pari-Pt/weather-app/README.md

 <br>
 If the city in which the user submitted is not found, the display will not change.
 </p>
+<div> <em> Currently there are a set of functions working to produce the accurate time for the searched city based on timezone calculations.
+This is currently undergoing testing and may not be present in the final version of this Application </em> </div>

 <h4>"Current Location" button</h4>
  <p>The "Current Location" button, when pressed, will request permission for the user's location.
 In order for this facility, the user needs to grant permission.
 Once granted, Geolocation is used to pinpoint the coordinates (longitude and latitude) of the user's device.
 This information is then fed into a API call, which in turn responds with and displays the current weather data for the city associated with those coordinates.
  </p>

  <h4>Units</h4>
  <p>The Application displays the weather data in metric units (°C for temperature and km/h for wind speed).
-However, if the user prefers, it is to display temperatures in °F by pressing the "°F" button.
-Temperatures can be returned to metric by pressing the "°C" button.</p>
+However, if the user prefers, it is possible to display temperatures in °F by pressing the "°F" button.
+Temperatures can be returned to metric by pressing the "°C" button.
+The button corresponding to the equipped unit shall appear darker with no pointer appearing during hover.
+When the other unit button is pressed, the reverse shall occur.</p>

 <h3>Built with</h3>
 <p>This Application was built with the following technologies: